 As part of the 30-year F-MH OMM agreement with MRDC Operations Corporation, the parties established a 20-year fixed OMM price which ended on January 22, 2018.
 Formal arbitration commenced in fiscal 2018-19 and arbitration decisions were issued July 15, 2020 and September 18, 2020.
 The July decision included a fixed price schedule for the final 10 years with retroactive payments of approximately \$11 million shown in 2020-21 commitments.
 The September decision resulted in an award for additional net costs of \$4.4 million shown in 2020-21 commitments and which included adjustments to the fixed price schedule issued in the July decision for the final 10 years.
-The Corporation has appealed the July 15, 2020 Final Award and the September orders are under legal review.
+The Corporation has appealed portions of the July and September Awards and this appeal is ongoing.